Xilinx/AI-Engine-Test-Harness/docs/src/step_by_step_example.rst

 SW Application
 --------------

-A SW application running on the embedded ARM core of the Versal is necessary to run the test.
+A SW application running on the embedded ARM core of the Versal is necessary to run the test on HW with AIE test harness.
 The source code for this application is provided in the :url_to_repo:`examples/vck190/super-sampling-rate-fir/SingleKernel/ps/host.cpp` file.
 The application must be developed using the :ref:`test harness software APIs <sw_apis>`.

 .. code-block:: c++